Hydrolix Connector for Apache Spark: AWS EMR Deployment

 • An AWS VPC and subnet.
 The EMR cluster requires access to external resources.
 It needs to communicate with the Hydrolix cluster's API and one or more S3 buckets.
 Set up VPCs, subnets, NACLs, and route tables in AWS to support the EMR cluster.

-Spark requires the permissions needed to query a Hydrolix cluster.
-Users need the following permissions at the levels indicated:
+Spark requires specific access to query a Hydrolix cluster.
+Assign the following account permissions at the levels indicated:

 Permission nameLevel